 In 2003, Peter was competing in the Tournament of Champions inside Grand Central Terminal and went on to win the title, beating Thierry Lincou in the final.
 I was commentating at courtside with Jean De Lierre’s SquashLive company.

-One morning, Peter and I visited the New York Athletic Club, on the south side of Central Park, to hand over the Derek Sword Trophy, which was funded by Derek’s colleagues at the Keefe, Bruyette and Woods (KBW) investment bank where he worked.
+One morning, Peter and Alan visited the New York Athletic Club, on the south side of Central Park, to hand over the Derek Sword Trophy, which was funded by Derek’s colleagues at the Keefe, Bruyette and Woods (KBW) investment bank where he worked.

 These were emotional, almost spiritual occasions.
 They showed how sport can bring people together, and help to heal wounds caused by the ills of society.
 The passion that was ignited for World Squash Day during those events is still evident today.